Study Synchronously Online or On Campus: It's Your Choice

 Effective Oral and Written Communication for Managers

-Emphasizes the importance of good communication skills for corporate managers in the business world.
-This course identifies and reviews the foundations of business communication - listening, speaking, writing, and reading - and broadens students' experience by building communication skills using technologies and practical business applications.
+- Emphasizes the importance of good communication skills for corporate managers in the business world.
+This course identifies and reviews the foundations of business communication - listening, speaking, writing, and reading - and broadens students's experience by building communication skills using technologies and practical business applications.
 The goal of this course is for students to become confident, flexible, and resourceful communicators in the competitive intercultural global business community.

 MSIN 609